-Obviously the two programs are built from the same source, but it would be bad if they shared the same object, because generic.o cannot be built with both -DEXIT_CODE=0 and -DEXIT_CODE=1.
+Obviously the two programs are built from the same source, but it would be bad if they shared the same object, because generic.o cannot be built with both -DEXIT\CODE=0 and -DEXIT\CODE=1.
 Therefore automake outputs rules to build two different objects: true-generic.o and false-generic.o.

-automake doesn't actually look whether sources files are shared to decide if it must rename objects.
+automake doesn't actually look whether source files are shared to decide if it must rename objects.
 It will just rename all objects of a target as soon as it sees per-target compilation flags are used.